Best Bench Vise – Buyer’s Guide

 Sawing/Cutting – Using a hand saw to cut through a piece of wood is made enormously easier when you hold it firmly in your vise.
 Just like when you’re filing something, you waste energy if you have to hold it still by hand.
 So a vise saves a lot off effort.

 Overall there are several well known brands that you can certainly trust, like IRWIN and Yost.
-In the research we conducted IRWIN came out on top for their high quality bench vises that they produce for a range of prices (from cheap through to high end).
+In our research for the best bench vise we conducted, IRWIN came out on top for their high quality bench vises that they produce for a range of prices (from cheap through to high end).
 Besides quality, price is the second most important factor to consider before you buy.
 When you choose an IRWIN vise you’ll get good bang for your back, and a ton of features that are usually only included in the very expensive models.
 Features such as multiple jaws, full rotation on the swiveling bases and more.